One-Page Business Architecture Map

 Your next fix should not be a guess.

 If the business is still depending on you, the most expensive mistake is solving the wrong problem.
 The Scale Readiness Diagnosis shows which part of the business is creating the most drag so your next move has a clear target.
+PROGRESS gives you the map.
+The diagnosis helps you know where to start.

 • See whether the business is built for growth or quietly creating another job.